-Outside super Inside For full Benefit A brief explanation Income Care Income Care Plus Income Care Platinum Income Care Super SMSF Plan details see page Reward Cover benefit Up to \$100,000 of Accidental Death Cover at no extra cost after you've held your income protection for three years V V V V ~ 79 Rehabilitation benefit A benefit if you are totally or partially disabled and participate in an approved occupational rehabilitation program V ~ V - 79 Involuntary Unemployment Cover benefit for CBA Group loans A monthly benefit for up to three months to help cover CBA minimum monthly loan repayments if you've been involuntarily unemployed for more than 60 consecutive days V V V - - 80 Income Care Super Death benefit A \$10,000 lump sum if you die while covered under Income Care Super - V 81 Specific Injuries benefit A monthly benefit, if the injury you suffer was caused by a specified medical event.
-We pay even if you can return to work - V V - 82 Crisis benefit A lump sum if you are diagnosed with one of 19 specified medical conditions, whether or not you can return to work - V ~ - - 83 Accommodation benefit Helps cover the cost of accommodating an immediate family member nearby if you become totally disabled and need to stay a long way from home to receive treatment - V V - - 83 Family Support benefit Subsidises an immediate family member's lost income for up to three months if they have to take time off work to care for you while totally disabled - ~ V - 84 Home Care benefit Helps cover the cost of a professional housekeeper for up to six months if you are totally disabled and confined to, or near, a bed after the waiting period - v V - - 84 Rehabilitation Expenses benefit Helps cover the expenses of participating in an approved occupational rehabilitation program or trying to return to work (e.g. making structural changes to the office) when you are totally disabled - V V - 85 Bed Confinement benefit Helps cover the additional costs incurred if you are totally disabled and confined to bed for at least three days continuously during the waiting period - V V - - 85 Death benefit Helps meet expenses by paying a lump sum if you die - v ~ - - 85 Transportation benefit Helps cover the cost of emergency transport to an Australian hospital if required by your total disability - v V - - 85
+Outside super Inside super Forfull Benefit A brief explanation Income Care Income Care Plus Income Care Platinum Income Care Super SMSF Plan For full details see page Reward Cover benefit Up to \$100,000 of Accidental Death Cover at no extra cost after you've held your income protection for three years v ~ v V v 79 Rehabilitation benefit A benefit if you are totally or partially disabled and participate in an approved occupational rehabilitation program ~ V v 79 Involuntary Unemployment Cover benefit for CBA Group loans A monthly benefit for up to three months to help cover CBA minimum monthly loan repayments if you've been involuntarily unemployed for more than 60 consecutive days v v ۷ 80 Income Care Super Death benefit A \$10,000 lump sum if you die while covered under Income Care Super - V - 81 Specific Injuries benefit A monthly benefit, if the injury you suffer was caused by a specified medical event.
+We pay even if you can return to work - v v 82 Crisis benefit A lump sum if you are diagnosed with one of 19 specified medical conditions, whether or not you can return to work ~ v - - 83 Accommodation benefit Helps cover the cost of accommodating an immediate family member nearby if you become totally disabled and need to stay a long way from home to receive treatment v v 83 Family Support benefit Subsidises an immediate family member's lost income for up to three months if they have to take time off work to care for you while totally disabled v v 84 Home Care benefit Helps cover the cost of a professional housekeeper for up to six months if you are totally disabled and confined to, or near, a bed after the waiting period v v - 84 Rehabilitation Expenses benefit Helps cover the expenses of participating in an approved occupational rehabilitation program or trying to return to work (e.g. making structural changes to the office) when you are totally disabled - v ~ - - 85 Bed Confinement benefit Helps cover the additional costs incurred if you are totally disabled and confined to bed for at least three days continuously during the waiting period - V v - 85 Death benefit Helps meet expenses by paying a lump sum if you die ~ V 85 Transportation benefit Helps cover the cost of emergency transport to an Australian hospital if required by your total disability V V 85

-Outside super Inside super For full Benefit A brief explanation Income Care Income Care Plus Income Care Platinum Income Care Super SMSF Plan details see page Overseas Assist benefit Helps cover the cost of an economy air fare to return to Australia if you are totally disabled for at least a month while overseas - v ~ - - 86 Domestic Help benefit Helps cover the cost of hiring a housekeeper or child-minder when your spouse can't perform domestic duties due to injury - V V - 86
+C Outside sup er Inside super - For full Benefit A brief explanation Income Care Income Care Plus Income Care Platinum Income Care Super SMSF Plan details see page Overseas Assist benefit Helps cover the cost of an economy air fare to return to Australia if you are totally disabled for at least a month while overseas V v - 86 Domestic Help benefit Helps cover the cost of hiring a housekeeper or child-minder when your spouse can't perform domestic duties due to injury v v 86